MauritsWilke/HyProxy/readme.md

 # 🔌 HyProxy

+> If you like Hypixel proxies, I suggest you check out [P28](https://github.com/mauritsWilke/P28) which is a more updated and better programmed Hypixel proxy!

 HyProxy is a proxy that boosts your Hypixel experience by adding new features like custom commands, in-game user statistics and more!

 ## ⚙ How to install